Skip to main content

 Frequently Asked Questions

-How do you do the AI squish effect — can I do it in CapCut?
-Yes — CapCut has a "Squishy" / "AI Squish Me" squish template and Pika has the original "Squish It" effect; you drop in a photo and add an ASMR sound.
-Those are presets with fixed motion and layered audio.
-A one-tap generator like Face Squish generates the glossy-head look, varied squishes, and synced ASMR together from one selfie.
+Yes — CapCut has a 'Squishy' / 'AI Squish Me' squish template, and Pika has the original 'Squish It' effect; you drop in a photo and add an ASMR sound clip.
+The catch is they're presets: the same fixed motion each time, with the audio layered on top separately.
+A one-tap generator like Starrd's Face Squish instead generates the glossy-head look, the varied hand squishes, and the synced ASMR together from one selfie — no preset, no separate sound to add.

 About the author